 The world has no mercy for the inner society of underachievers.
 They will chop them down at a moment’s notice like lawnmower cutting grass and forgotten.

 The Real Deal

-Just like a simple haircut could change the life of a homeless man, our lives can be changed into something magnificent by a single word – “VISION“.
+I am writing several books; the titles of which I will be posting on my website once I have finished.
+My goal is to reach those who don’t know how to take a stance against life.
+People must know how important harboring and pursuing a vision is.
+Just as a simple haircut could change the life of a homeless man, our lives can be changed into something magnificent by a single word – “VISION“.

 Thank you.
 Please visit other tabs in my blogs and my writings.